visualboyadvance-m/visualboyadvance-m/README.md

 Solus, OpenSUSE, Gentoo and RHEL/CentOS) and Mac OS X (homebrew, macports or fink.)

-The Ninja cmake generator is also now supported (except for Visual Studio.)
+The Ninja cmake generator is also now supported.

 ## Building a Libretro core